 Norfolk domestic abuse change coordinators

-"I am Christen Williams, covering Paula Devaux’s maternity leave in Norwich and South Norfolk.
-I qualified as a Social Worker in 2012 and my passion for Domestic Abuse prevention came from my second year placement at University.
-As a student rep, I advocated the need for Domestic Abuse awareness to be included on the social work course (and to some students’ annoyance I managed to wing an additional lecture).
-Post Qualification I worked in a Domestic Abuse Crisis Intervention Service for 3 years with a case load of high risk, complex families.
-I was primarily based in a Refuge (down South), and completed outreach work, resettlement work and regularly attended MARACS.
-For the past year I have been working for Barnardo’s National FGM Centre as a Senior Social Worker.
+Christen Williams – North, East and Broadland"I am Christen Williams, covering North, East and Broadland locality.
+I qualified as a social worker in 2012 and my passion for domestic abuse prevention came from my second year placement at university.
+As a student rep, I advocated the need for domestic abuse awareness to be included on the social work course (and to some students’ annoyance I managed to wing an additional lecture).
+Post Qualification I worked in a Domestic Abuse Crisis Intervention Service for three years with a case load of high risk, complex families.
+I was primarily based in a refuge in Brighton, and completed outreach work, resettlement work and regularly attended MARACS.
+I also worked for Barnardo’s National FGM Centre as a Senior Social Worker.
 I was attached to the MASH and allocated any FGM cases across Norfolk and Suffolk.
-I also consulted on cases and delivered FGM awareness training.
+I consulted on cases and delivered FGM awareness training across the counties.
 I am passionate and keen to promote equality for all, and believe everyone has the right to live free from abuse."

 Tabatha Breame – South Norfolk"My name is Tabatha Breame and I am the Domestic Abuse Change Coordinator for South Norfolk.
 My background is in psychology and sociology and I believe this underpins much of the dynamics of domestic abuse.